RideSaver/UberAPI_Client/README.md

 This folder contains the OpenAPI specification, along with the openapi-generator configuration.

 ### Server
-This folder contains the implementation of the Internal API to Uber API adapter.
+This folder contains the implementation of the Internal API to Uber API adapter - pls